duckies/cop4053-website/content/en/posts/week-7.md

 ### Will

 ### Quynh
+For this week, I continued my work with changing the slime's behavior by folowwing some tutorials about coroutines and working with IEnumerators.
 ### Michaela
 Like last week, this week was spent working on our game's tilemap.
 After a fair amount of trial and error, I was able to get together a nice layout for our game's forest area.
 I decorated the area with the flower tiles shown below and added ladders and signposts in the appropriate locations.
 I made sure to playtest the layout of this area a bit to ensure that the area was easily traversible.